JsCommunity/reaclette/README.md

 These functions can be called from application code (see `injectState`) and can do side-effects and/or mutate the state.

-When called, an effect is provided with one or more arguments: a reference to other effects and any arguments passed to the effect from the application code.
+When called, an effect is provided with any arguments passed to the effect from the application code.

 An effect can return: